rrg92/powershai/docs/en-US/cmdlets/Get-AiChat.md

 ```

 ### -ResponseFormat
-Response format
-Acceptable formats, and behavior, should follow the same as OpenAI: https://platform.openai.com/docs/api-reference/chat/create#chat-create-response_format
+Response format The acceptable formats and behavior must follow the same as OpenAI: https://platform.openai.com/docs/api-reference/chat/create#chat-create-response_format
 Shortcuts:
 	"json"|"json_object", is equivalent to {"type": "json_object"}
-object must specify a schema as if it were passed directly to the Openai API, in the response_format.json_schema field
+	The object must specify a schema as if it were passed directly to the OpenAI API, in the response_format.json_schema field

 ```yml
 Parameter Set: (All)